BadiaValdes/docs/c#/beginning.md

 - `Console.WriteLine($"Hello {world}")`

 The $ symbol represents a template string.
-And the {} represent a variable inside a string chain.
+And the {} represents a variable inside a string chain.

 - `Console.Write("Biggest Integer: {0}", ...args)`